david-leverenz/text-editor/README.md

 ## License
 This project is licensed under the MIT license.
 ## Acknowledgments
-Special thanks to myself.
-Because I started and finished this project in one sitting, without any help from other people.
-Nice work, self.
+Special thanks to Matt Chiaro who helped with the final webpack changes.